ItzSelenux/micro-vim/README.md

 Micro style for nvim

 ![micro-vim](/picture.png)
-Micro at the top, NeoVim at the bottom
+Micro at the top, NeoVim at the bottom-left, Vim at the bottom-right

 ❌ : Not Started
 ✅ : Done